devtron-labs/devtron/docs/user-guide/resource-browser.md

 The **Debug Mode** is helpful in scenarios where you can't access your Node by using an SSH connection.
 When enabled, a pod is created on the node, which opens an interactive shell on the Node.

-* Check the current state of the Pod and recent events with the following command:
+* Check the current state of the pod and recent events with the following command:

 ```bash
 kubectl get pods